stolenducks/boostr/README.md

 **boostr** combines the speed of [Ghostty](https://ghostty.org) with the power of local AI ([Ollama](https://ollama.com)) to create an intelligent terminal experience that respects your privacy.

+> **Project Status:** This is a personal terminal setup that I'm sharing.
+Fully tested on macOS.
+Linux support is experimental.
+Issues and PRs welcome, but support is provided on a best-effort basis.

 ```
     ██████   ██████   ██████  ███████ ████████ ██████
     ██   ██ ██    ██ ██    ██ ██         ██    ██   ██